 College of the Redwoods is committed to making reasonable accommodations for qualified students with disabilities.
-If you have a disability or believe you might benefit from disability-related services and accommodations, please contact your instructor or Disability Services and Programs for Students (Links to an external site.)
-(DSPS).
+If you have a disability or believe you might benefit from disability-related services and accommodations, please contact your instructor or Disability Services and Programs for Students (DSPS).
 Students may make requests for alternative media by contacting DSPS based on their campus location:

-- Eureka: 707-476-4280, student services building, 1st floor - Del Norte: 707-465-2324, main building near library - Klamath-Trinity: 530-625-4821 Ext 103
+- Eureka: 707-476-4280, student services building, 1st floor - Del Norte: 707-465-2324, main building near library

+• Klamath-Trinity: 530-625-4821 Ext 103